shipmonk-rnd/phpstan-rules/README.md

 ### UselessPrivatePropertyNullabilityRule:
 - Detects useless nullability of a private property by checking type of all assignments.
 - Requires `ClassPropertyAssignmentVisitor` to work
-- Recommended to be used with `UselessPrivatePropertyNullabilityRule` as removing useless default value may cause useless nullability to be detected
+- Recommended to be used with `UselessPrivatePropertyNullabilityRule` and `ForbidUselessNullableReturnRule` as removing useless default value may cause useless nullability to be detected
 ```neon
 rules:
     - ShipMonk\PHPStan\Rule\UselessPrivatePropertyNullabilityRule